marcodev01/plant-water-system/README.md

 ## API
 An interface for the Chilli Plant Water System REST-API is implemented with [FastAPI](https://fastapi.tiangolo.com/).
 It provides Endpoints to manage plant configurtions, read logs, start/pause the water system...
-See API documentation: http://{URI}/docs
+See API documentation: http://{URI}/docs.

+The API is operated on a ASGI server by [uvicorn](https://www.uvicorn.org/)

 All actions, api accesses and errors are [logged](https://docs.python.org/3/library/logging.html) in *api.log*